Widdringtonia nodiflora: Distribution

 It occurs naturally from Table Mountain in the south, to southern Malawi, southern Mozambique, eastern Zimbabwe and throughout eastern and southern South Africa.
 It is the only widespread species in its genus, and the only one not threatened or endangered.
-It is closely related to the endangered cypress ("Cedar") of the Cedarberg mountains.
+It is closely related to the endangered cypress ("Cedar") of the Cederberg mountains.

 As its name suggests, the Mountain Cypress is usually found at high altitudes on mountainsides, growing among rocks, and in gullies, typically in mountain fynbos and grassland.
 They normally occur in small groups, like the little forest of them on the mountain above Kirstenbosch.

 Growing the mountain cypress

 Planted in a pot, this tree makes an interesting (and reusable) southern hemisphere christmas tree.
 The Mountain Cypress makes an attractive, water-wise and environmentally friendly indigenous alternative to the pine tree.

 This tree can be propagated from seed, sown during autumn in well-drained sand.
 The seeds germinate relatively well, over several weeks.
-It grows about 0.3 meters a year.
+It grows about 0.3 metres a year.
 It makes a good container plant and ornamental tree.
 It also grows well in a cool or wet climate and it is resistant to frost.